The Copper Queen Film

 The Copper Queen Film features Arizona Opera’s first ever all-female director/conductor/designer team, helmed by Crystal Manich, and is being produced in association with Manley Films.
 It tells the dramatic story of Julia Lowell, a resident of The Copper Queen Hotel in Bisbee, Arizona in 1910, who was forced to live in captivity in service to the men of the town.

 A century later, Addison Moore—a stranger to Bisbee—visits Room 315, the site of Julia’s tragic death, where her ghost now famously roams.
 This riveting tale—told across the generations—is one of human bondage, furtive romance, secret connections, and ultimately—redemption.

-Please note, this performance contains adult themes and suggestive dialogue, audience discretion is advised.
+Please note: This production contains adult themes and suggestive dialogue.
+Audience discretion is advised.
+Appropriate for ages 17+.

 Performed in English with English supertitles